 - Early College Initiatives: a set of programs that help local high school and community college students enhance their college-level math, reading and writing skills during a "sneak peek" of life at a four-year institution

 - Second Chance College Program: an effort to reduce recidivism by providing an opportunity to complete a degree in human services administration and a minor in entrepreneurship to inmates at Jessup Correctional Institute, whose tuition is supported through a Department of Education Second Chance Program Pell Grant

 Building a Better Baltimore

-- Sustainable Cities Initiative: Given Baltimore's role as a model city for the United Nations' USA Sustainable Cities Initiative, UB provides support and guidance as the city expands its capabilities regarding sustainable development.
+- Sustainable Cities Initiative: Given Baltimore's role as a model city for the United Nations' USA Sustainable Cities Initiative, UBalt provides support and guidance as the city expands its capabilities regarding sustainable development.

 - Live Near Your Work: UB offers this benefit program to support the revitalization and stabilization goals of targeted neighboring communities while also supporting the home ownership goals of its employees.

 UB's centers and institutes provide a foundation for effective government and responsible citizenship.